masuma25/Asalah/README.md

 # AI-Human Text Classification

-A web application that classifies text as AI-written, human-written, or paraphrased using a fine-tuned BERT model.
+A web application that classifies text as AI-written, human-written

 ## Features